notnmeyer/dotfiles/README.md

 from the root of the repo,

-`sudo nixos-rebuild switch -I nixos-config=./configuration.nix`
+`orb sudo nixos-rebuild switch -I nixos-config=/Users/nate/code/dotfiles/configuration.nix`

 or move `configuration/nix` to `/etc/nixos/configuration.nix` and drop the `-I` argument.